Bhearre/liri-node-app/README.md

 The command `do-what-it-says` reads from a file called random.txt and runs the file contents at the command line.

 ## The Inner Working of the Application (Simplified)

 The application then makes an AJAX call to the appropriate API and returns a response to the terminal.

 ## The Developer's Role in the Application:

-My role in developing this application was to take the instructions provided and build out file structure which included the following files:
+My role in developing this application was to take the instructions provided and build out file structure; to secure the API credentials needed to access the information; to write and test the code to provide the applications functionality and to prepare this markdown file to provide the user with instructions.

 ## The Resources Used to Deliver Results